Eligibility and rules

-Only University of Auckland research postgraduates who remain enrolled throughout the duration of Exposure are eligible to enter.
-If you are a research masters or doctoral student and you have submitted your thesis (including soft-bound), you are no longer eligible to enter Exposure.
+Exposure is open to University of Auckland research postgraduates, who remain enrolled throughout the duration of the competition.
+If you are a research masters or doctoral candidate and you have submitted your thesis (including soft-bound), you are no longer eligible to enter.

-Some faculties will hold faculty pre-competitions which are a pre-cursor to entry into Exposure.
+Some faculties hold pre-competitions, which are a pre-cursor to entry into Exposure.
 If you were unable to participate in the pre-comps, entry into Exposure may be granted under exceptional circumstances.
 This will be at the discretion of the Organising Committee and the School of Graduate Studies.
-For further information, email firstname.lastname@example.org.

 - Each entry must be accompanied by a research abstract of 300 words or less.